List of Jessica Jones characters: Gregory Sallinger

 Gregory Sallinger (portrayed by Jeremy Bobb) is a psychotic killer with high intelligence and an unusual obsession with wanting to kill Jessica and other powered beings.
+Sallinger was later killed by Trish while he was about to be sentenced in prison for Dorothy's murder.

 Zaya Okonjo

 Zaya Okonjo (portrayed by Tiffany Mack) is an employee of Hogarth's and Malcolm's new girlfriend.
+However, her relationship with him did not last long because of his secret with Trish Walker, who had become a vigilante with superpowers, known as the masked vigilante.